-Clean Power: Removing coal entirely from the Northwest’s power grid is possible, while doubling down on energy efficiency, phasing out natural gas, and increasing renewable energy to attain a 100% clean grid by 2035.
+- Clean Power: How removing coal entirely from the Northwest’s power grid is possible by 2035, while limiting new natural gas and increasing renewable energy to attain a 100% clean grid.

-Clean Energy Economy: The clean energy economy is expanding rapidly with investments in innovative renewable and low-carbon technologies and spurring economic development in the Northwest.
+- Clean Energy Economy: How the clean energy economy is rapidly growing with investments in innovative renewable and low-carbon technologies, spurring economic development in the Northwest.

-Urban Clean Energy: Deep carbon reduction is possible in buildings, transportation, and energy supply at the local level, where 70% of carbon emissions are generated.
+- Urban Clean Energy: How carbon reduction is underway in buildings, transportation, and energy supply at the local level, where 70% of carbon emissions are generated.

-Just Transition: The transition to clean energy must offer broadly shared economic opportunity and must include the communities that have borne the brunt of fossil fuel extraction and burning.
+- Just Transition: How the transition to clean energy offers broadly shared economic opportunity and will include the communities that have borne the brunt of fossil fuel extraction and burning.